Now is your time, your opportunity. Wright State University is the place to make it happen.

-- Official home school transcript, including any work in progress (a final transcript with graduation date posted upon completion of courses)
+- Official home school transcript, including any work in progress

 - Copy of written verification from the district superintendent that the student has been excused from compulsory attendance for the student’s final year of home education

 - Other documents upon request (which may include course content descriptions, book lists, or other related documentation)

 Note: Home schooled students who have earned credit for college courses through Ohio’s College Credit Plus, Advanced Placement, International Baccalaureate, or a dual enrollment program, must submit official transcripts after the completion of these courses.
 Students in their final year of high school level courses do not need to submit college transcripts for Wright State to make an admission decision.

 |Regular||February 1||February 15||May 1|

 |Rolling Admissions||August 23 (First day of class)||Rolling||Rolling|

 The academic preparation of a home schooled student will be evaluated based on the same recommended admission criteria as traditionally educated students.